NewPath-Consulting/warm/README.md

 After the data source is configured you will be asked for a [Wild Apricot API key](https://gethelp.wildapricot.com/en/articles/484).
 API keys can be created in the Wild Apricot administrative system under [Settings/Integrations/Authorized Applications](https://gethelp.wildapricot.com/en/articles/180)

-## Edit and Use your own copy of the Wild Apricot Reports Manager
+## Edit and Use your own copy of the Pro Reports

 1. Visit [Google Apps Script](https://script.google.com/) and create a new project.
-1. In the Apps Script development environment, select **View > Show manifest file**.
+2. In the Apps Script development environment, select **View > Show manifest file**.
 Replace the contents of this file with the content of the `src/appsscript.json` file from this repository.
-1. For every `.js` file under `src`, you will need to create a file in Apps Scripts (**File > New > Script File**), then copy over the content from the repository.
+3. For every `.js` file under `src`, you will need to create a file in Apps Scripts (**File > New > Script File**), then copy over the content from the repository.
-1. To use the Community Connector in Data Studio, follow the [guide on Community Connector Developer site](https://developers.google.com/datastudio/connector/use).
+4. To use the Community Connector in Data Studio, follow the [guide on Community Connector Developer site](https://developers.google.com/datastudio/connector/use).

 # Sample Dashboard (Google Data Studio)